analog-nico/es-sequence/README.md

   });
 ```

 You can choose to ignore the promise.
-Any early `get` call will be deferred until the initialization finishes and fail itself if the initialization had failed.
+Any early `get` call will be deferred until the initialization finishes and will fail itself if the initialization had failed.

 ### sequence.get(sequenceName) -> Promise